bitfinexcom/hypertele/README.md

 -i keypair.json : keypair file
 --compress : enable chunk compression
---private : access a private hypertele server (expects -s to contain the server's seed instead of the public key)
+--private : access a private hypertele server (expects -s to contain the server's seed instead of the public key) --key-file : load the key pair from the secure-key file at the specified location (https://github.com/holepunchto/secure-key).
+In private mode, this should be the same file as used to launch the server.
+--key-file-password : pass in the secure-key password (the default is to read it from stdin)
 ```

 Read more about using identities here: https://github.com/prdn/hyper-cmd-docs/blob/main/identity.md